Whom should I contact at UNH for more details about the program?

 Will I be required to do an internship?

 Yes; the internship program is a core aspect of the UNH community psychology program.
 Students are able to choose from an unusually rich array of community settings in the Greater New Haven area.
 Internships provide opportunities for extensive skill development and work experience in individual intervention, consultation, and systems intervention.
+Click here to see internship sites that some of our students have worked at.

 Will I be assigned to work with a particular professor, or will I get to choose?